 The Honest Kitchen Dehydrated Grain-Free Chicken Cat Food is a USA-made food packed with whole food ingredients such as free-range chicken and sweet potatoes.
 Add warm water to serve this meal that will rehydrate to four times its weight.
-This formula features no preservatives, fillers, or GMO ingredients.
+This formula features no by-products, fillers, or GMO ingredients.
 It is boosted with probiotics to help support your cat’s digestion and features bone broth for extra flavor and protein.
-This formula is great for kittens and adults but won’t meet the nutritional needs of active or senior cats.
+This formula is great for kittens and is AAFCO compliant for all life stages.

 This recipe is higher in carbs than others that made our list.
 It also has an average amount of protein and more fat than others.